What is Federal Work-Study?

 Bring the following to your interview:

-- Your College Financing Plan (formerly the Financial Aid Shopping Sheet) from eServices to determine your Unmet Financial Need (Net Costs – Family Contribution = Unmet Financial Need)
+- Your College Financing Plan (formerly the Financial Aid Shopping Sheet) from eServices to determine your Unmet Financial Need (Net Costs – Family Contribution = Unmet Financial Need) To locate your College Financing Plan:

 - Your Course Eligibility from eServices to confirm enrollment in six (6) Financial Aid Course Eligible units